-The Group's investment properties are valued using the income capitalisation approach by capitalising net income from the existing tenancies and reversionary income potential at appropriate capitalisation rates for individual properties.
+As at 31 December 2024 and 2023, the Group's investment properties are valued using the income capitalisation approach by capitalising net income from the existing tenancies and reversionary income potential at appropriate capitalisation rates for individual properties.
 The capitalisation rate adopted is derived by making reference to the yields achieved from analysis of comparable property investment transactions and valuer's view of prevailing investor expectations regarding rental growth and perceived risks.